-Gynecomastia affects an estimated 40 to 60 percent of men.
+Gynecomastia is a condition that affects an estimated 40 to 60 percent of men at different stages throughout their lives.
 It may affect only one breast or both.
-Though certain drugs and medical problems have been linked with male breast overdevelopment, there is no known cause in the vast majority of cases.
+Though certain drugs and medical problems have been linked with male breast over-development, in the vast majority of cases there is no known cause.

-The initial consultation with Mr Klein is very important.
-Mr Klein will need a complete medical history, so check your own records ahead of time and be ready to provide this information.
-First, Mr Klein will examine your breasts and check for causes of the Gynecomastia, such as impaired liver function, use of estrogen-containing medications, or anabolic steroids.
+During the consultation Mr Klein will discuss and check for causes of the Gynecomastia, such as impaired liver function, use of oestrogen-containing medications, or anabolic steroids.
 If a medical problem is the suspected cause, you’ll be referred to an appropriate specialist.

 Surgery for Gynecomastia is most often performed as an outpatient procedure.
 In some cases an overnight hospital stay may be recommended.

-Gynecomastia may be performed under general anesthesia, or in some cases, under local anesthesia plus sedation.
-You’ll be awake, but very relaxed and insensitive to pain.
+Gynecomastia may be performed under general anesthesia (you are asleep), or in some cases, under local anesthesia plus sedation (you’ll be awake, but very relaxed and insensitive to pain).

 When Gynecomastia is performed by a qualified plastic surgeon, complications are infrequent and usually minor.
 Nevertheless, as with any surgery, there are risks.
-During your consultation the procedure will be explained in detail, including the risks and limitations.
+During your consultation the risks and limitations of the procedure will be explained in detail.